-Five criteria are established for selection of a seamless vertical-reference surface, the transformation associated with that surface, and the way in which these transformations should be implemented: the impact on navigation safety; the accuracy of the final depth presentation to mariners; seamlessness; consistency across the land-sea boundary; and the ease of realization and maintenance.
+Seven criteria are established for selection of a seamless vertical-reference surface, the transformations associated with that surface, the prescriptions (transformation functions) used to implement these transformations.
+These criteria are the impact on navigation safety; the accuracy of the final depth presentation to mariners; consistency across the land-sea boundary; seamlessness; the ease of realization and maintenance; the issue of datum stability versus utmost quality; and the impact on database management.

-Based on these criteria, the seamless vertical-reference surface which is simplest, is timeinvariant, and which involves the most reliable implementation of required transformations is proposed for adoption.
+Based on these criteria, the seamless vertical-reference surface which is simplest, is time-invariant, and which involves the most reliable implementation of required transformations is proposed for adoption.
 That surface is a bi-axial reference ellipsoid of revolution.